- Become a Member

 Visitors get close to sharks, rays, sea stars and more in a hands-on environment.

 Generously supported by Owens-Illinois, Inc.

-This tank will be the largest tank ever featured at the Toledo Zoo Aquarium with over 93,000 gallons of water!
+This tank will be the largest tank ever featured at the Toledo Zoo Aquarium with 90,000 gallons of water!

 Watch a YouTube video!